roaked/roaked.github.io/content/docs/code/snake-game/_index.md

     self._place_food()
 ```

 After snake initialization, the ```_move``` function adjusts the snake's direction based on the received action (from user or AI).
-This is done using a list `clock_wise` that represents the directional movement of the snake - right, down, left, up (clockwise).
-It determines the current direction's index and handles changes in direction based on the received action:
+This is done using a list `clockwise_directions` that represents the directional movement of the snake - right, down, left, up (clockwise).
+Moreover, it determines the intended change in direction: no change, right turn, or left turn.
+Calculating the new direction index by locating the current direction within the `clockwise_directions` list and adjusting it based on the determined change, it then updates the snake's direction accordingly.

 {{< hint note >}}
 Case scenarios: